Bearnhardt and Cora Hartig Murders: Where is Tyrone Noling Now?

 Tyrone allegedly said, “I didn’t mean to do it.
 Just happened.
 The lady said: I know who you are.”
 But he denied the allegations to the detectives, even reportedly stating that he was being framed by his accomplice, Gary, for the murder of the elderly couple.
 According to court documents, the four convicts had driven to Portage County, Ohio, on April 5, 1990, at around 3:30-4 pm.
 Bearnhardt had been mowing the lawn outside when Tyrone and Gary had forced their way into the Hartig residence by brandishing a .25 caliber semiautomatic and a shotgun.

 Following witness testimony, it also came to be known that Butch and Joseph were in the Hartigs’ driveway when they heard gunshots and the scream of a lady about 20-30 minutes into the robbery.
-The scream was followed by another volley of gunshots and everything went quiet.
-A few seconds later, Tyrone and Gary rushed into the automobile and the 4 of them drove away.
+The scream was followed by another volley of gunshots, and everything went quiet.
+A few seconds later, Tyrone and Gary rushed into the automobile, and the 4 of them drove away.

 All the charges against Tyrone Noling were dismissed in a 1992 trial, but he was indicted in August 1995 by a grand jury for the Hartig murders.
-He was indicted on aggravated burglary, aggravated robbery, and 2 counts of aggravated felony murder, with all the counts including gun specifications.
+He was indicted on aggravated burglary, aggravated robbery, and two counts of aggravated felony murder, with all the counts including gun specifications.
 The State had presented the testimonies of the investigating officers as well as Tyrone’s former friends and co-defendants to get the indictment.

 Image Credit: Chillicothe Correction Institution

 Tyrone was found guilty on all counts and sentenced to death in 1996.
-However, according to the Ohio Innocence Project, the investigators had no physical evidence tying Tyrone with the murder of the elderly couple.
+However, according to the Ohio Innocence Project, the investigators had no physical evidence tying Tyrone to the murder of the elderly couple.
 They also alleged that the investigators had coerced the testimonies of Tyrone’s accomplices, with all of them recanting their statements after the trial.
 Various appeals have been filed on Noling’s behalf in the years since, including to the Ohio Supreme Court, but all have been dismissed.

-The Ohio Innocence Project, which is an initiative of the University of Cincinnati College of Law, had taken up Tyrone’s case in recent years.
+The Ohio Innocence Project, which is an initiative of the University of Cincinnati College of Law, has taken up Tyrone’s case in recent years.
 It defends convicts that they believe had been wrongfully convicted based on their research of the crimes and court testimonies.
-In March 2022, Tyrone won a small victory when the 11th District Court of Appeals allowed him and his defense counsel access to records that allegedly include “evidence his trial attorneys were never given.”
+In March 2022, Tyrone won a small victory when the 11th District Court of Appeals allowed him and his defense counsel access to records that allegedly included “evidence his trial attorneys were never given.”
 As per official court records, the 50-year-old is on death row at the Chillicothe Correction Institution in Ross County, Ohio.

 Read More: Who Were Mitchell Carlton’s Victims?
 Where is the Human Ashtray Now?